anudeep-peela/starbucks_capstone_project/README.md

 https://anudeeppeela9.medium.com/starbucks-capstone-challenge-e901baeff5d2

 ## Acknowledgements
-I would thank Udacity for guidance
+I would thank Udacity for guidance and Starbucks for the data